dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 #### Rx 4.0's great unification

-[Rx 4.0](https://github.com/dotnet/reactive/releases/tag/rxnet-v4.0.0) tried a different approach: have just one Rx package, `System.Reactive`.
-This was a single package with no dependencies.
+[Rx 4.0](https://github.com/dotnet/reactive/releases/tag/rxnet-v4.0.0) tried a different approach: have just one Rx package, `System.Reactive`, which has no dependencies.
 This removed all of the confusion that had been caused by Rx previously being split into four pieces.

 Rx 4.0 was able to sidestep the plug-in problem because by now, there was no need to ship separate Rx builds for multiple versions of .NET Framework.
-That had been necessary on older versions because different .NET Framework releases had different capabilities relating to the thread pool, meaning that a version of Rx that worked on .NET Framework 4.0 would be suboptimal on .NET Framework 4.5.
+That had been necessary on older versions because different .NET Framework releases had different capabilities relating to the thread pool or other task-related features, meaning that a version of Rx that worked on .NET Framework 4.0 would be suboptimal on .NET Framework 4.5.
 But by the time Rx 4.0 came out (May 2018) Microsoft had already ended support for .NET Framework 4.0, so Rx didn't need to support it.
 In fact, the oldest version of .NET Framework that it made sense to target at this point was 4.6, and it turns out that none of the new features added in subsequent versions of .NET Framework were of particular use to Rx.NET, so there was no longer any value in building multiple versions of Rx.NET targeting different versions of .NET Framework.

 This was a critical change in the landscape, because it created an opportunity for Rx.NET.